wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/integration.rst

 ``name``
 --------

-Name of the service.
+This indicates the type of the service to integrate with.
 Allowed values:

 - ``slack``
 - ``pagerduty``

 ``hook_url``
 ------------

-The URL provided by Slack when the integration was enabled. **Mandatory for Slack.**
+This is the URL provided by Slack when integration is enabled on the Slack side.
+This is **mandatory for Slack.**

 ``api_key``
 -----------

-The key that you retrieved from the PagerDuty API. **Mandatory for PagerDuty.**
+This is the key that you would have retrieved from the PagerDuty API.
+This is **mandatory for PagerDuty.**

-.. note:: You must restart OSSEC after changing the configuration.
+.. note:: You must restart OSSEC after changing this configuration.

 Optional filters
 ^^^^^^^^^^^^^^^^